 Hailing from Staunton, Virginia, Mark has been a “temporary” resident of southwest Pennsylvania for 17 years.
 By day, he professes ethnomusicology to receptive students at Washington and Jefferson College.
 Outside of his job, he sings and occasionally plays piano as part of the choir of First Presbyterian Church 1793 in Washington, Pennsylvania, and studies geography and geomorphology at WVU.
 In the summer, Mark can mostly be found on mountain trails with his dog, Flash.
 Mark is grateful to have discovered a much-needed social and musical outlet with RCC over the past four years.

-Amy joined the RCC this fall with her sister, Rachel, with whom she’s been singing all her life.
+Amy joined the RCC with her sister, Rachel, with whom she’s been singing all her life.
 Together they’ve performed in school and church choirs and were often drafted to command performances on Sunday mornings by their father, who was a United Methodist minister.
 Amy is ecstatic to have found her way back to choral singing, as she loves harmonizing and Latin, and finds few opportunities for either in her career as a retail store manager.
 Amy lives happily in Castle Shannon with her wife Patty and an assortment of animals.